Krrish: Overseas

 Overseas reviews were positive.
-The Rotten Tomatoes aggregate rating is 88% "Fresh", based on 8 reviews, with an average rating of 7 out of 10.
 Richard James Havis of The Hollywood Reporter stated, "This Bollywood epic crunches together romance, comedy, extraterrestrials, martial arts, dancing and action to tell an entertaining story about a reluctant Indian superhero" but said it may be "far too crazed for foreign viewers".
 David Chute of LA Weekly deemed it a "hearty pulp cinema that really sticks to your ribs".
 Likewise, Laura Kern of The New York Times said it was a blend of carefree romance, show-stopping action and sci-fi.
 Ronnie Scheib of Variety said that it was an "enjoyable, daffily improbable escapist romp".
 He praised the action sequences as ingeniously choreographed, but very family-friendly.
 Though Jaspreet Pandohar of BBC was critical of the script for being "low on originality", he praised Hrithik Roshan's performance and the action scenes.
 Dr. P.V.
 Vaidyanathan, in a review for BBC Shropshire, said that the film's excellent special effects were as good as the best from Hollywood, praised Hrithik's acting, but called the music mundane.